wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 	```

 When using an SQL query to import data, try to avoid using the wildcard
 character (\*) in your query.
-If you use the wildcard character (\*) in
-your SELECT statement, you import all contents from the specified
+If you use the wildcard character (\*) in your SELECT statement, you import all columns that you don't need from the specified table.
-table.

 The following example shows the query using the wildcard character.